Well-being

 Conscious Eating is a skill that you can develop at any time in your life.

-On the other hand, stress eating is a habit you can unlearn at any time too!
+On the other hand, stress eating is a habit you can unlearn anytime!

-At some point in life, we all come to the realization that it’s not about weight or how you look in the mirror.
+At some point in life, we all realize it’s not about weight or how you look in the mirror.

 It is more about how you want to live with yourself.

-Conscious Eating supports a relationship with yourself that is kind and compassionate in how you talk to yourself, how you feel about your body and your life.
+Conscious Eating supports a relationship with yourself that is kind and compassionate in how you talk to yourself about your body and life.

-It’s difficult to break free from body criticisms, stress eating or the diet mentality.
+Breaking free from body criticism, stress eating, or the diet mentality is difficult.

-Whether it’s the conversations you have with others, television commercials, the latest magazine article, pop-up ads or books, the message is how easy it will be to follow this or that plan and lose weight.
+Whether it’s your conversations with others, television commercials, the latest magazine article, pop-up ads, or books, the message is how easy it will be to follow this or that plan and lose weight.
 Your reward will be unending happiness because a perfect body is the key to the good life.
 It’s a seductive message, but it isn’t reality.

-If a quick fix worked, we wouldn’t have so many new diets or so many diet “failures.”
+If a quick fix worked, we wouldn’t have so many new diets or “failures.”

 The solution isn’t easy.
 Freedom from stress eating takes effort.